Kimberly Dominguez-Barranco | Immigrant Accompaniment Organizer

 Languages: Spanish, English

-In her role as the Immigrant Accompaniment Associate, Kimberly connects immigrant community members with accompaniment volunteers to go to immigration appointments across the region.
+In her role as the Immigrant Accompaniment Organizer, Kimberly connects immigrant community members with accompaniment volunteers to go to immigration appointments across the region.
 She coordinates the Church Council Accompaniment Hotline.
 Kimberly received her bachelor’s degree in Criminal Justice from the University of Washington in June of 2019.
 One research projects she worked on was, “Impact of Children of Incarcerated Undocumented Immigrants” at the 2019 UW Tacoma Children of the Incarcerated Conference.
 She also wrote a legal research paper titled, “International/Transnational Human Rights of Undocumented Latino Children.”
 Kimberly has worked as an Active Vista by Powerful Voices developing a one-hour workshop on social justice issues.
 Upon graduation, she was promoted to a Paralegal at a Law Office for a private Criminal Defense Attorney where she carries out the Padilla vs. Kentucky case law through the Washington Defenders Association.
 Kimberly is a proud daughter of immigrant parents.
 She is pursuing a legal career in immigration law.
 Kimberly loves to be open minded in trying and learning new things, engaging in outdoor recreational activities.
 Let’s do great things together!

 Joey Lopez | Faith Land Initiative Lead, Community Organizer